Linguistic Structure from a Bottleneck on Sequential Information Processing: Results

 \subsection{Cross-Linguistic Empirical Results}

-We now present cross-linguistic empirical evidence that natural languages are configured in a way that reduces excess entropy, and that low excess entropy coincides with systematicity.
-We demonstrate a pressure toward minimization of excess entropy at the levels of phonotactics, morphology, syntax, and semantics.
+Here we present cross-linguistic empirical evidence that the systematic structure of language has the effect of reducing predictive information at the levels of phonotactics, morphology, syntax, and semantics, compared against systems that lack natural local systematicity.

-\paragraph{Phonotactics} We compare attested wordforms in vocabulary lists of 6 languages against counterfactual alternatives generated by deterministically scrambling phonemes within a word while preserving manner of articulation, thus ensuring that the resulting counterfactual forms are roughly pronounceable.
+\paragraph{Phonotactics} Languages have restrictions on what sequences of sounds may occur within words: for example, \emph{blick} seems like a possible English word, whereas \emph{bnick} does not, even though it is pronounceable in other languages\citep{chomsky1968sound}.
+These systems of restrictions are called phonotactics.
+Here we show that actual phonotactic systems of human languages, which involve primarily local constraints on what sounds may co-occur, result in lower predictive information compared to counterfactual phonotactic systems.
+We compare phonemically-transcribed wordforms in vocabulary lists of 61 languages against counterfactual alternatives generated by deterministically scrambling phonemes within a word while preserving manner of articulation.
+This ensures that the resulting counterfactual forms are roughly possible to articulate.
 For example, an English word \emph{fasted} might be scrambled to form \emph{sefdat}.
-Calculating excess entropy at the level of phoneme segments, and assuming a uniform source distribution over words, we find that the attested forms have lower excess entropy than the counterfactual variants.
-The increased excess entropy arises because the shuffling disrupts the primarily local phonotactic restrictions in each language.
-Results for a further 55 languages are similar and are shown in SI~Appendix~C.
+Calculating predictive information, we find that the real vocabulary lists have lower predictive information than the counterfactual variants in all languages tested.
+Results for 6 languages with diverse sound systems are shown in Fig.~\ref{fig:corpus_figures}A. Results for the remaining 55 languages are in SI~Appendix~C.